 - A protection order in which the court temporarily places the child in the custody of an adult, other than a parent, who has an established familial, relational, or cultural connection to the child.

 Prospective former youth in care students are eligible to receive an application fee waiver code, this means you do not need to pay for the application fee when you apply on B.C.
 Education Planner.
-Please connect with the Student Support Navigator directly to receive your application fee waiver code.
+Please connect with the Student Support Navigator directly at ssnavigator@douglascollege.ca to receive your application fee waiver code.

-Note: Douglas College does not issue application refunds so if you had already paid for your application fee, we cannot refund you.
+NOTE: Douglas College does not issue application refunds so if you had already paid for your application fee, we cannot refund you.

 If you are 19-26 years old and have been in B.C. care for 2 years, your tuition and student fees can be paid for by the B.C. government through the Provincial Tuition Waiver Program (PTWP).